sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

-# Short-term-trajectory-prediction-for-autonomous-vehicle
+# Navigating Uncertainty: The Role of Short-Term Trajectory Prediction in Autonomous Vehicle Safety

-### The datatset and code will be relased soon
+### The dataset and code will be released soon